dkeenan7/LyteFyba/PCB/Readme.txt

 manually almost-overlap the blue blobs where the rotatables connect to the non-rotatables, then remember the new dx and dy figures from the bottom of the window to use in a + command from now on.
 Click in space to deselect all.
-Context menu in space and choose Pour Copper
+Context menu in space and choose Pour Copper.
+Design check.

 Replication Procedure and Preparing for Manufacture (Squiggle-joined CMUs for prismatic cells)
 ===================================================
+Copy or Save As the .pcb file to a suitable name Select only bottom silkscreen and bottom copper layers.
+Unroute (^U) the blue track connecting R1 with the rest of the printed resistor.
+Select R1 and delete it.
+Add a new track from the end of the printed resistor to the now unconnected via.
+Ok the warning that his will create one net from Vdd and BypR; this is unavoidable.
+Design rule check should still pass.
+Add the *two* new tracks (one is small under the via) the rotatables group (select them, use contect menu "add to group" and choose the "Rotatables" group).
-Copy or Save As the .pcb file to a suitable name Ensure all copper pours have their outline width set to the minimum track width e.g. 0.2 mm.
+Ensure all copper pours have their outline width set to the minimum track width e.g. 0.2 mm.
+Repour all copper.
+Design check.
-Zoom out; leave room below;
+Zoom out.
+Apply the above rotation procedure.
+Clear all copper pours.
 Ensure all layers are visible, except the two documentation layers and Cutouts text.
-Apply the above rotation procedure.
-Frame select the whole CMU including the squiggle-join cutouts above.
+Frame select the whole CMU including the squiggle-join cutouts above, but not below.
 Deselect board outline by Ctrl-Shift-click.
+Deselect squiggle-join cutouts below if necessary.
 Keep the oval cutouts and squiggle-join cutouts.
+Zoom out; leave room below.
 Copy and Paste.
 When the Paste Net dialog comes up, select All No Press shift-"+" and enter 0 into the X field and -46 into the Y field.
 OK